-Principle 5.2 Establishing and Disclosing Business Strategy and Business Plan

-When establishing and disclosing business strategies and business plans, companies should articulate their earnings plans and capital policies, and present targets for profitability and capital efficiency after accurately identifying the company's cost of capital.
+Principle 5.2 Establishing and Disclosing Business Strategy and Business Plan their earnings plans and capital policies, and present targets for profitability and capital efficiency after accurately identifying the company's cost of capital.
 Also, companies should provide explanations that are clear and logical to shareholders with respect to the allocation of management resources, such as reviewing their business portfolio and investments in fixed assets, R&D, and human resources, and specific measures that will be taken in order to achieve their plans and targets.